opentaps/open-climate-investing/book/Setting-Benchmarks.md

 On the surface, it seems the answer is simple.
 As the Harvard students who wrote an [open letter](https://divestharvard.medium.com/letter-to-harvard-corporation-on-its-2050-net-zero-pledge-a7260fd2e76) put it, "...engagement with the fossil fuel industry is dangerous and irresponsible.
 These companies are bad-faith partners in an effort towards decarbonization: their business models are predicated on continued extraction and exploitation of the world’s most vulnerable communities.
 They are not substantially transitioning to clean energy systems, have a record of attacking climate researchers (including Harvard’s own), and continue to block meaningful climate policy solutions..."

 Yet nothing in climate change is ever simple.
 An article by Daniel Yergin, "[Why the Energy Transition Will Be So Complicated](https://www.theatlantic.com/international/archive/2021/11/energy-shock-transition/620813/)" points out that petroleum is so embedded in our world that many parts of our lives could not go on without them, not to mention the major countries whose economies are entirely dependent on oil and natural gas exports.

-As investors, there is one more problem with a pure divest strategy: Valuations.
+Articles like [Why divestment doesn’t work — and just won’t die](https://www.greenbiz.com/article/why-divestment-doesnt-work-and-just-wont-die) are even more blunt.

+Divesting has its appeal.
+These companies are off your books.
+You send a message about doing something for climate.
+You could also avoid the potential losses of being caught on the wrong side of the carbon transition.
+If enough people do it, then the stock prices of the companies will fall and their cost of capital increase.

+But perversely, then, the opposite happens: The companies look more attractive on a pure value basis.
+This is already happening.
 Look again at the relative valuations of the oil companies versus renewables:

 ![Relative Value of Renewable and Oil Majors Stocks](images/Valuation_BMG_Table.png)

 The market is already pricing in a hefty premium for the renewables companies.
 Even in the course of a long transition to a low carbon world, if the oil companies just have a few "dead cat bounces," it would cause the kind of short-term underperformance discussed earlier.
 And what if a few of them really did change their act and became viable in that low carbon world?
-Would their valuations increase significantly?
-If so, then removing them completely could be a costly, not to mention unnecessary, mistake.
+Removing them completely could be a costly, not to mention unnecessary, mistake.

+Meanwhile, falling prices could attract the shadowy world of private equity buyers and the shadowier world of sovereign wealth funds.
+They are less responsive to the general public, have a shorter term focus (five years is the norm) vs long-term pension funds, and will be focused on cash flows than long-term climate change.

 Finally, where does the divesting stop?
 Airlines?
 Utilities?
 Car manufacturers?
 Companies who use plastic packaging like Coca Cola and Pepsi?
 Freight carriers like UPS and Fedex?
 Their customers like Amazon?
 Amazon's customers like you and me?